GISFSDE/gulimall/README.md

-# glmail
+# glmall
-A project about glmail.
+A project about glmll.